 Simple traditions weave together one’s family tapestry into magical memories.
 By establishing a few Back to School traditions, your children will look forward to this special day with a renewed sense of excitement.
 This is especially important for those children who may have a few nervous tummy flutters about the upcoming week.

 If your children already started school, it’s not too late to still throw one of these impromptu activities.
 Just give your celebration a new name to mark the special time together.
+I shared these ideas a few years ago and they are just as fun today.
+Enjoy them all.

 FUN FROM BEGINNING TO END